arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusMessaging-VS2012/HOL.md

 <a name="Ex2Verification"></a>
 #### Verification ####

-You will now launch the updated application in the Windows Azure compute emulator to verify that you can create a Topic with subscriptions, send and receive messages.
+You will now launch the updated application in the Microsoft Azure compute emulator to verify that you can create a Topic with subscriptions, send and receive messages.
 You will verify that each message will go to the subscription that matches the correct filter.

 1. In **Visual Studio**, configure the cloud project **UsingTopics** as the StartUp Project.
 To do this, in the **Solution Explorer**, right-click on **UsingTopics** and then select **Set as StartUp Project**.